-The hematocrit: is also known as packed cell volume (PCV) or20erythrocyte volume fraction (EVF).
-This is the volume of bloodthat contains the RBCs when packed by centrifugation, and istypically expressed as a fraction or % of blood.
-The hematocrit %may give us important information regarding the inflammatorystate of an individual.^{79,85,86} A changed hematocrit (lower or25higher values) is significantly correlated with higher cardio-vascular risk.87-89 and with inflammatory conditions like rheumatoid arthritis.^{89,90} Table 1 shows some inflammatory diseases and associated hematocrit and hemoglobin levels.20
+The hematocrit: is also known as packed cell volume (PCV) or erythrocyte volume fraction (EVF).
+This is the volume of blood that contains the RBCs when packed by centrifugation, and is typically expressed as a fraction or % of blood.
+The hematocrit % may give us important information regarding the inflammatory state of an individual.
+A changed hematocrit (lower or higher values) is significantly correlated with higher cardiovascular risk87-89 and with inflammatory conditions like rheumatoid arthritis.
+Table 1 shows some inflammatory diseases and associated hematocrit and hemoglobin levels.

-Hemorheology: is the study of blood flow or flow properties of blood in a vessel, with an emphasis on the behavior of RBCs as they interact with each other and as quantifiable biophysical patterns emerge from the interactions of the cells in the vascular system.^{48,49} These rheological properties are influenced by pathophysiological processes, thereby increasing the 35
+Hemorheology: is the study of blood flow or flow properties of blood in a vessel, with an emphasis on the behavior of RBCs as they interact with each other and as quantifiable biophysical patterns emerge from the interactions of the cells in the vascular system.
+These rheological properties are influenced by pathophysiological processes, thereby increasing the clinical relevance of blood rheology information.
+The oxygen flow depends,